-(d) Peacekeeping Operations.
-This program funds US PKO such as the multinational force and observers (MFO) in the Sinai and the US contribution to the United Nations Force in Cyprus.
+•• Peacekeeping Operations.
+This program funds US PKO, such as the multinational force and observers in the Sinai and the US contribution to the United Nations Force in Cyprus.
 These operations are limited in scope and funding levels and, although related to FID operations, are generally considered separate activities with very focused goals and objectives.

-(e) Antiterrorism Assistance.
-Antiterrorism assistance, under the overall coordination of the Secretary of State, is designed to enhance the ability of foreign law enforcement personnel to deter terrorist acts such as bombing, kidnaping, assassination, hostage taking, and hijacking.
+• Antiterrorism Assistance, Antiterrorism assistance, under the overall coordination of the Secretary of State, is designed to enhance the ability of foreign law enforcement personnel to deter terrorist acts such as bombing, kidnaping, assassination, hostage taking, and hijacking.
 Such assistance may include training services and the provision of equipment and other commodities related to bomb detection and disposal, management of hostage situations, physical security, and other counterterrorism matters.
 (Note: DOD training of law enforcement personnel is significantly restricted by Section 660 of the FAA.)

-(f) ESF and Commercial Sales Licensed Under the AECA.
+•• ESF and Commercial Sales Licensed Under the AECA.
 These are the two primary non-DOD SA programs.
-The ESF provides grants or loans to enhance the economic stability of selected nations and is managed by the US Agency for International Development (USAID) under the policy direction of the Secretary of State in cooperation with the Director of the Internal Development Cooperation Agency.
+The ESF provides grants or loans in order to enhance the economic stability of selected nations and is managed by the Agency for International US Development (USAID), under the policy direction of the Secretary of State and in cooperation with the Director of the Internal Development Cooperation Agency.
 The commercial sales program is a mechanism to monitor and control direct sales from US industry to foreign governments.
 This is accomplished by licensing through the Office of Defense Trade Control, DOS.

-(2) Joint and Combined Exercises.
+• Joint and Multinational Exercises.
 These programs strengthen US-HN relations and interoperability of forces.
-They are joint and Service-funded and complement SA and civil and military operations (CMO) by validating HN needs and capabilities and by providing a vehicle for the conduct of humanitarian and civic assistance (HCA) programs.
-There are very strict legal restrictions on the type of support that can be provided and on the monetary limits of such support.
-More detail is provided on applicable legal considerations in Chapter IV and Appendix A of this publication.
+They are joint and Service-funded and complement SA and civil-military operations (CMO) by validating HN needs and capabilities and by providing a vehicle for the conduct of humanitarian and civic assistance (HCA) programs.
+There are very strict legal restrictions on the type of support that can be provided